How to Design REST API? The Twitter Example

 create attribute

-8. Enter createdAt : String to create an attribute createdAt in String type.
+8. Enter createdAt : String to create an attribute createdAt of String type.

 entering attribute name

 9. Press Enter.
-You are prompted to create the next attribute.
-Create the following attributes repeatedly.
+You will be prompted to create the next attribute.
+Create the following attributes.

 Name and type